taking the effort to get up and onto my mat in the morning

 I’m passionate about my own ever evolving practice and have been lucky to study with and been inspired by some of the world’s leading yoga teachers including Richard Freeman, Alan Finger, Shiva Rea and Rod Stryker amongst many others.
 I also have amazing yoga teachers and students in London that inspire and support me on my yoga journey.

-In addition to having done well over 500 hours of teacher training intensives and workshops I also hold a 200hr teacher training diploma from yogacampus, accredited by the British Wheel of Yoga and Yoga Alliance.
-I’ve trained in yin yoga and mindfulness with Sarah Powers and I also teach meditation and mindfulness.
+I’m registered with Yoga Alliance Professionals as a senior yoga teacher – with over 4000 teaching hours since 2009.
+I have done well over 500 hours of teacher training intensives and workshops, and hold a 200hr teacher training diploma from yogacampus, accredited by the British Wheel of Yoga and Yoga Alliance.
+I’ve trained in yin yoga and mindfulness with Sarah Powers and I’m also trained to teach meditation and mindfulness at 200hr level.